jmosky12/BMUNapp/README.md

 * List of committees and their relevant information
 * Live updates pulled from the BMUN Twitter feed to inform delegates of any important information
 * Timeline of events for conference weekend
-* Form for delegates to email BMUN staff questions or feedback
+* Form for delegates to email BMUN staff questions or feedback, in which BMUN will email you back